theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 On **Spring 1, Year 3**, Regent Rupert returns to Blackmere to conduct a formal assessment.
 The timing intentionally gives the player two complete in-game years to establish their priorities before the town is judged.

-Rupert evaluates Blackmere across five broad pillars:

-1. **Structural Recovery** - essential buildings, routes, utilities, and public spaces have progressed beyond emergency survival.
-2. **Economic Viability** - local businesses, production, trade, and the town reserve demonstrate that Blackmere can support itself.
-3. **Civic Continuity** - important services, traditions, education, public gathering spaces, and community institutions are functioning.
-4. **Community Stability** - residents are participating in town life, routines have become more dependable, and the player has meaningfully supported the community.
-5. **Future Readiness** - inventions, infrastructure, resource systems, or other long-term improvements demonstrate that Blackmere has a credible path forward rather than merely surviving.
+Rupert evaluates Blackmere across a variety of points, such as specific building restorations, character relationship growth, achievement completions, inventions crafted, and loan repayments.
 The assessment should not require perfect completion or one prescribed build order.
-A player may pass through several different town profiles.
-For example, a highly restored agricultural and trade economy may compensate for slower cultural restoration, while a socially strong town with restored civic institutions may compensate for lower personal wealth.

 A passing result represents evidence that Blackmere can remain viable without outside control.
 Rupert acknowledges the town's recovery, while still making clear that its future must be maintained rather than assumed.